Bond Equivalent Yield Calculator: Fixed-Income Investors

 VMSXX Tax Equivalent Yield and Money Market Investments

-VMSXX (Vanguard Municipal Money Market Fund) provides tax-free returns.
-Investors often calculate tax-equivalent yield to compare it against taxable investments like CDs and corporate bonds.
+VMSXX (Vanguard Municipal Money Market Fund) generates taxable income without deducting taxes from returns.
+Investors compute tax-equivalent yield to evaluate municipal bonds against taxable options such as CDs and corporate bonds.

 Eaton Vance Tax Calculator for Investment Planning

-The Eaton Vance Tax Calculator helps investors analyze the after-tax impact of different investment choices, particularly in municipal bond portfolios.
+Investors use the Eaton Vance Tax Calculator to conduct after-tax analysis of their investment options, particularly in municipal bond portfolios.

 Morgan Tool for Yield Analysis